hwdsda/Udacity-disaster-response-pipelines/README.md

 <a name="descripton"></a>
 ## Description

 This repository contains the source code for Disaster Response Pipeline project.
-This Project is part of Data Science Nanodegree Program by[Udacity](https://www.udacity.com/course/data-scientist-nanodegree--nd025) in collaboration with [Figure Eight](https://www.figure-eight.com/).
+This Project is part of Data Science Nanodegree Program by [Udacity](https://www.udacity.com/course/data-scientist-nanodegree--nd025) in collaboration with [Figure Eight](https://www.figure-eight.com/).
 The dataset contains pre-labelled tweet and messages from real-life disaster events.
 The objective of this project is to build a Natural Language Processing (NLP) model and create a web app to categorize real disaster messages.

 This project is divided in the following key sections: